Masseter Botox

 While the occasional grinding of teeth is common, particularly under stressful situations, persistent bruxism can result in several issues, such as:

-● Damaged teeth: The grinding can erode your tooth enamel over time, raising the possibility of cavities and fractures.
+● Damaged Teeth: Persistent grinding can wear down tooth enamel over time, increasing the risk of cavities and fractures.

-● Teeth loosing: In extreme situations, bruxism can even cause teeth to come loose.
+● Teeth Loosening: In severe cases, bruxism can result in teeth becoming loose.

 Two primary forms of bruxism exist: